Barbauchlaw Brick Works, Armadale, West Lothian. Photos by Mark Cranston.

 Found among the rubble of a demolished wall in Glasgow by Joseph Hodgkiss.

-Found in Glasgow by David Ashford and probably made by John Watson & Sons, Armadale, West Lothian.
+Made by John Watson & Sons, Armadale, West Lothian.

 Made at Elgin & Wellwood Colliery, Dunfermline.
 The colliery closed in 1950 but the brickworks survived until 1981.